-Featuring twenty years of artistic output, Enrico David: Gradations of Slow Release is the largest US museum survey of the artist’s works to date.
-Co-organized with the Museum of Contemporary Art Chicago, and curated by Michael Darling, the James W. Alsdorf Chief Curator, MCA Chicago, this exhibition shows the breadth and versatility of a distinguished artist, one whose practice is characterized by transformation.
+Featuring twenty years of artistic output, Enrico David: Gradations of Slow Release was the largest US museum survey of the artist’s works to date.
+Organized by the Museum of Contemporary Art Chicago, and curated by Michael Darling, the James W. Alsdorf Chief Curator, MCA Chicago, this exhibition showed the breadth and versatility of a distinguished artist, one whose practice is characterized by transformation.

 Enrico David (Italian, b.
 Ancona, 1966) is one of the most original artists working today.
 Based in London, David employs a variety of media—including sculpture, painting, installation, and works on paper—to develop a dynamic and unique vision of the human form and the ever-shifting sense of being that rests therein.
 Often fragile, vulnerable, grotesque, and mutable, David’s imagery achieves a universal expression of the human experience, albeit through a deeply personal formulation.

-The subtitle of the exhibition, Gradations of Slow Release, is taken from a sculpture of the same name.
-The work, much like the show, represents the way imagery, ideas, and characterizations of being can morph and evolve over time, slowly through the maelstrom of change.
-Situated within the curved gallery spaces of the Hirshhorn’s Second Level inner-circle, David’s works reveal the many themes coursing through his expansive practice, including notions of interiority, multiplicity, and disembodiment.
-More than that, they reflect the circular process inherent to his craft, where the human form is shaped and reshaped and continuously made anew.
+The subtitle of the exhibition, Gradations of Slow Release, was taken from a sculpture of the same name.
+The work, much like the show, represents the way that imagery, ideas, and characterizations of being can morph and evolve over time, slowly, through the maelstrom of change.
+David’s works, situated within the curved gallery spaces of the Hirshhorn’s Second Level inner circle, reveal the many themes coursing through his expansive practice, including notions of interiority, multiplicity, and disembodiment.
+More than that, they reflect the circular process inherent to his craft, in which the human form is shaped and reshaped and continuously made anew.

-Curated by Michael Darling, Chief Curator at the Museum of Contemporary Art Chicago, Enrico David: Gradations of Slow Release will be on view at MCA Chicago Sept.
+Curated by Michael Darling, Chief Curator at the Museum of Contemporary Art Chicago, Enrico David: Gradations of Slow Release was on view at MCA Chicago Sept.
 29–March 10, 2019.
-The presentation at the Hirshhorn is organized by Stéphane Aquin, Hirshhorn Chief Curator.
+The presentation at the Hirshhorn was organized by Stéphane Aquin, Hirshhorn Chief Curator.